top of page

 Beginnings

-The sound of my mother’s singing and piano filled my ears from before birth throughout my childhood.
+The sound of my mother’s singing and piano filled my ears from before birth and throughout my childhood.
 And both parents played recorded music several times a week.
-I developed a very strong affinity for music very early in my life.
-My mother wanted to be a professional opera singer.
-Despite her special vocal talent, my mother was later found out and diagnosed to have a complex of significant mental health challenges.
-She struggled with self-esteem and avoided taking responsibilities in most situations.
-She was quick to judge and share opinions often without much thought.
-She harbored contempt, jealousy. and never seemed to be happy with anything.
+Consequently, I developed a very strong affinity for music very early in my life.
+My mother wanted to be a professional opera singer, but unfortunately, despite her special vocal talent, my mother was diagnosed to have a complex set of significant mental health challenges.
+She struggled with self-esteem and avoided taking responsibility in most situations.
+She was quick to judge and shared her opinions often without much thought.
+She harbored contempt, jealousy, and never seemed to be happy with anything.
 And I remember her constantly making promises to me that were always broken.

-My mom took little responsibility for my father's care other than conditioning me to provide this care exclusively, as my top priority for the next 11 years.
+My mom took little responsibility for my father's care, other than training and conditioning me to provide this care exclusively as my top priority beginning at age 7 for the next 11 years.
 Both parents communicated to me directly that my primary purpose in life was taking care of them until I graduated high school.
-Second to that was getting through school.
-My dad made pursuing football a priority instead of that sissy music stuff.
-My mother would augment my nursing care responsibilities with overloads of domestic responsibilities at home, cooking, gardening, housekeeping.
-My mom was basically trying to assume the diva role as she won an audition to perform with the main local opera company.
+Secondary to that was just getting through school.
+Instead of that “sissy” music stuff, my dad made pursuing football a priority.
+My mother would augment my nursing care responsibilities with overloads of domestic responsibilities at home, including cooking, gardening, and housekeeping.
+In her pursuit to become a “diva,” she won an audition to perform with the main local opera company.
 After many decades, I now understand how most of her behavioral quirks were a serious narcissistic disorder.
 Both she and my father began to consistently discourage my musical affinities as I was approaching my adolescence.
-In fact, my mother communicated to me that she was highly concerned about my presence among her musical connections revealing her advancing age and so she and my father began making it very clear they did not want me to pursue music despite my strong affinities.
+In fact, my mother communicated to me that she was highly concerned that my presence among her musical connections would reveal her advancing age, so she and my father began making it very clear that they did not want me to pursue music, despite my strong affinities.
 And my mother wanted me nowhere near her musical life.

 A Conflicted Childhood with Music

-Pursuing music was very much discouraged from both my parents.
-My mother had no patience or desire to share her musical skills.
-I received many reasons not to pursue music sourced in fears from both my parents.
-My mother mentioned pursuing my early musical prowess would lead to difficult paths.
-Both my parents stated directly to me they were serious about stifling my musical development.
-I had to set a boundary with the family I grew up with.
-Therapy led me to relive many chapters of abuse from my childhood.
-I now see these chapters with different awareness.
-Before therapy, I was so unaware of how I had been conditioned, gaslighted and bullied in many scenarios.
-These personal revelations have been a challenge for me to process.
+Pursuing music was very much discouraged by both my parents; consequently, I received many reasons not to pursue music, which I only recently discovered were based on fears from both my parents about how a career in music would impact my life.
+For example, my mother mentioned that pursuing my early musical prowess would lead to difficult paths and both my parents stated directly to me they were serious about stifling my musical development.
+As a result, I had to set various boundaries with my family.
+Therapy later led me to relive many chapters of mental, emotional and physical abuse from my childhood.
+I now see these chapters with a different awareness.
+Before therapy, I was so unaware of how I had been conditioned, gaslighted, and bullied in many family situations.
+In my therapy, these personal revelations have been a challenge for me to process, but understanding these elements of my past has been part of my healing.

 After Leaving Home

 After graduating high school, I left home to pursue college at Lehigh University in Bethlehem, PA.
-There were several reasons I chose Lehigh, but one my parents were fond of was that, at the time, Lehigh had no degree program in music, something they both feared me pursuing.
-I had very high marks in mathematics and that’s where they felt I should make my hay.
-I pursued mathematics and statistics.
-But I also I joined Lehigh’s Glee Club, took voice lessons, music theory and began collaborating/jamming with other musicians.
-I was safe from my parents’ discouragement.
-My instrumental skills were behind, but enough with my voice to carry me into some meaningful collaborative musical pursuits with musicians/bands.
-It was at that time I began to write lyrics with ideas connected to songs.
-It was back in my late teens I began dreaming I would someday learn to write songs.
+There were several reasons I chose Lehigh, but one reason my parents were fond of was that, at the time, Lehigh had no degree program in music, something they both feared me pursuing.
+I had very high marks in mathematics and that’s where they felt I should make my hay, so I pursued mathematics and statistics.
+But I also I joined Lehigh’s Glee Club, took voice lessons, music theory, and began collaborating/jamming with other musicians, all in an environment where I was safe from my parents’ discouragement.
+My instrumental skills were behind my vocal skills, but both carried me into some meaningful collaborative musical pursuits with other musicians and bands.
+It was during that time that I began to write lyrics and songs, something I had dreamt about doing beginning in my late teens.

-There were setbacks in my family that prevented me from finishing college along with my musical endeavors at Lehigh.
+Unfortunately, there were setbacks in my family that prevented me from finishing college at Lehigh, including my musical endeavors.
 Financial resources disappeared.
 My parents were going broke and divorcing.
 I basically understood that I would be personally and financially responsible for any continuing education I achieved.
-I worked in retail management and started paying to finish my bachelor’s degree at the University of Washington, which I finally did 8 years after I left Lehigh.
+As a result, I worked in retail management and started paying to finish my bachelor’s degree at the University of Washington, which I finally did 8 years after I left Lehigh.
 This allowed for more professional career choices, first as an actuary and later as a data engineer.
-With new career pursuits, marriage and children, my musical pursuits went dormant for the next 15 years.
+With new career pursuits, marriage, and children, my musical pursuits went dormant for the next 15 years.
 The musical thoughts were still there but going nowhere.

 With the turn of the millennium, I reconnected with singing by auditioning for the Kirkland Choral Society, a top community choral group in the Pacific Northwest.
-In the next 20 years, my singing blossomed to a semiprofessional singing pursuit with some paid solo and small ensemble work which I truly developed a passion for.
+Over the next 20 years, my singing blossomed to a semiprofessional level with some paid solo and small-ensemble work, for which I truly developed a passion.
 Many years later, I got involved with a contemporary acapella group at work.
 It was so much fun for a couple of years and my passions for this musical genre went into overdrive.
-The group and the friendships I felt from being together 2-3 times a week in rehearsal/performances were incredibly connecting and wonderful as a hobby in my work life balance.
-But leaders became biased to younger singers and resorted to gaslighting and spreading untruthful rumors about me.
-I had to quit the group.
-I was bewildered and seriously traumatized.
+The group and the friendships I developed from being together 2-3 times a week in rehearsals and performances were incredibly connecting and wonderful as a hobby, which really enhanced my work/life balance.
+But leaders in the group became biased in favor of younger singers and resorted to gaslighting and spreading untruthful rumors about me.
+Sadly, I had to quit the group and as a result, I was bewildered and seriously traumatized.
 I was simultaneously experiencing trauma from drama in my own family surrounding my mother and other relatives.

 Channeling Trauma into Composing Music

-In April 2019, I channeled the trauma I was experiencing to new resolutions of growth and changes.
-I wanted to produce something significant and meaningful from my musical passions.
-I needed to rise above the belligerent judgements and gaslighting.
-I began playing with composing software for vocal arrangements, an area of music I was most familiar with from my singing.
-I am humble to state, I came to composing that April with no musical credentials, degrees, or accolades and some dim memories of a couple semesters of music theory from almost 50 years ago at Lehigh University.
+In April 2019, I transformed the trauma I was experiencing into new resolutions of growth and change in my life.
+I wanted to produce something significant and meaningful from my musical passions; therefore, I needed to rise above the belligerent judgements and gaslighting.
+I began trying out composing software for vocal arrangements, an area of music I was most familiar with from my singing.
+I am grateful to say that I came to composing that April with no musical credentials, degrees, or accolades except for some dim memories of a couple semesters of music theory from almost 50 years ago at Lehigh University.
 Writing scores was completely new to me.
-But I started to learn how to harness the river of musical thoughts inside me.
-With composing, I finally have a lake to for this river to flow into.
+But I started to learn how to harness the river of musical thoughts inside of me.
+With composing, I finally have a lake for this river to flow into.
 Working with the software to create music became intuitive immediately.

 Meeting John Muehleisen

-During my trauma laden times from 2019 to 2021, my continued association with Kirkland Choral Society (KCS) (https://www.kirklandchoralsociety.org) of Washington became a lifeline.
+During my trauma-laden times from 2019 to 2021, my continued association with Kirkland Choral Society (KCS) (https://www.kirklandchoralsociety.org) of Washington became a lifeline.
 I have been a part of this group under the direction of Dr. Glenn Gregg for over 20 years now.
-Over the years, l had been an occasional soloist, tenor section lead, and audition coordinator for Kirkland Choral.
+Over the years, l had been an occasional soloist, tenor section leader, and audition coordinator for Kirkland Choral.
 Glenn was aware of my growing efforts to compose.
-During an October 2019 concert, Glenn introduced me to his friend and professional composer, John Muehleisen (https://johnmuehleisen.com/).
-Kirkland Choral was slated to perform works written by John later that spring.
+During an October 2019 concert, Glenn introduced me to his friend and professional composer, John Muehleisen (https://johnmuehleisen.com/), two of whose works Kirkland Choral was slated to perform that next spring.

-By the time the spring concert rolled around I was well into writing new music and cover arrangements for this fledgling vocal group I was developing.
-A musical thought came to me on Valentine’s Day 2020.
-By the next week this thought developed into a rough draft of a 108-bar song called Driving Around and Round Again.
-Kirkland Choral’s spring concert featured John Muehleisen’s commission of the premier performance of The Gathering along with Love Is, another work recently premiered before our concert.
-After the Sunday show, John and his wife, Lynn, were nice to attend our concert afterparty.
-I was able to get John and Lynn to listen to this early draft of my Driving Around and Round Again.
-Although the song had some rough edges, they both loved it.
-John mentioned the possibility of studying composition with him.
-It was a very special evening for me, meeting John and Lynn with hopes of the opportunity to study with John would materialize.
+By the time the spring concert rolled around I was well into writing new music and cover arrangements for a fledgling a cappella vocal group I was developing.
+A musical thought came to me on Valentine’s Day 2020, and by the next week this thought developed into a rough draft of a 108-bar song called Driving Around and Round Again.
+Kirkland Choral’s spring concert featured John Muehleisen’s commission in the premiere performance of The Gathering, along with Love Is, another work recently premiered before our concert.
+After the Sunday show, John and his wife, Lynn, kindly attended our concert afterparty, during which they listened to an early draft of my Driving Around and Round Again.
+Although the song had some rough edges, they both loved it, and John mentioned the possibility of studying composition with him.
+It was a very special evening for me meeting John and Lynn, with hopes that the opportunity to study with John would materialize.
 Then the COVID-19 pandemic happened and singing pretty much shut down to a standstill.

 I continued to write new songs and three months later, was able to connect with John online and began studying with him.
 Since then, we’ve been meeting almost every week.
 I’m finally getting some of the education and opportunity that I’ve dreamed about since my teenage years.
 John is a special teacher and essential to helping me fulfill a lifelong dream.